clusterio/clusterio/docs/writing-plugins.md

 This means that it's important that you place the definition of the metric at module level so that it's not created more than once over the lifetime of a slave.
-Since the metrics remember their values and would continue to be exported after an instance is shutdown there's code at instance shutdown that removes all the values where the `instance_id` label matches the id of the instance shut down.
+Since the metrics remember their values and would continue to be exported after an instance is shutdown, there's code at instance shutdown that removes all the values where the `instance_id` label matches the id of the instance shut down.

-For statistics you need to update on collection there's an `onMetrics` hook on both master and instance plugins that is runned before the metrics in the default registry is collected.
+For statistics you need to update on collection there's an `onMetrics` hook on both master and instance plugins that is run before the metrics in the default registry are collected.